-The Student Development Center coordinates support services, programs and activities to enrich the college experiences of specifically identified student populations, including minority students, international students, adult learners, and students with disabilities.
+The Student Development Center provides out-of-class support services, programs and activities to enrich the college experiences of specifically identified student populations, including minority students, international students, adult learners, and students with disabilities.
 In addition, the department provides an avenue for individuals to engage in volunteer service in the community through Volunteer Kennesaw State University (VKSU).
 Its three satellite centers, Cultural Awareness and Resource Center, Lifelong Learning Center, and Global Village, provide a place to gather, a broad array of information, access to computers and other equipment, and knowledgeable, friendly support staff to ensure that students have a positive and supportive "home" on campus.
+The Odyssey Program, a peer mentoring program, is also coordinated by the Student Development Center.
+The Odyssey Program helps freshman and transfer students make a smooth transition to college life at Kennesaw State by pairing them with a more experienced KSU student.

 The Student Development Center, located in the Carmichael Student Center, Suite 267, is open weekdays from 8:00 a.m. to 7:00 p.m., Monday through Thursday, and 8:00 a.m. to 5:00 p.m. on Friday, and can be reached by phone at 770-423-6443.